 Well, 'Jamaica Inn' is a great English coastal novel.
 It's set in Cornwall and the wild, desolate coastal setting really enhances the mood of danger and intrigue.
 Then there's 'The Sea, The Sea' by Iris Murdoch.
 The story is set in a coastal area, and the sea is almost like a character itself, with the protagonist's relationship to it being a key part of the narrative.
 'The Lighthouse' by Virginia Woolf also has a strong coastal element, as it's set on an island with a lighthouse, and the sea and the isolation play important roles in the story.

-For beginners, 'The Little Prince' by Antoine de Saint - Exupéry is a great choice.
-It has simple language yet profound meaning.
-Another is 'Charlotte's Web' by E. B. White.
-It's a heartwarming story about friendship between a pig and a spider.
-'The Velveteen Rabbit' is also suitable for beginners as it tells a touching story in an easy - to - understand way.
+For beginners, 'The Little Prince' by Antoine de Saint - Exupery is a great choice.
+It's a short and simple yet profound story that can be easily understood.
+Another good one is 'Charlotte's Web' by E. B. White.
+It has a warm - hearted story about friendship between a pig and a spider.
+'The Cat in the Hat' by Dr. Seuss is also very suitable.
+It has simple language and a fun, rhyming style.

 Sure.
 'The Adventures of Tom Sawyer' by Mark Twain is a great choice.
 It has a simple and engaging plot that follows the adventures of a young boy.
 The language is not too difficult, and it gives a good taste of American English and culture of that time.